benoitLebreton-perso/doccano_on_azure/README.md

 make activate
 ````

-**Stress test**

-To check that the application is well scaled use the python script : stress_test.py

 **Launch a new panai retro game**

 ````bash
 make new-panai-retro
 ````

 **WIP Get answers**

 ````bash
 make get-retro-panai-answers
 ````